 6 Simple Steps to MCAT Study from our MD and DO Experts

-There are so many resources and strategies for MCAT study that it has literally become an industry unto itself within the world of MCAT test prep.
+There are so many resources and strategies for MCAT study that it has literally become an industry unto itself within the world of MCAT prep.
 With such an ocean of options it can feel quite overwhelming to determine the best practices for your studying.
 Fortunately, there are some overarching truths to MCAT study, and you can use these to organize and optimize your time leading up to your test day.

 Step 1: Take an MCAT Diagnostic Test